In a Nutshell:

 • Joint Care

-These are all excellent options, and you’ll definitely want to spend some time experimenting with them to see what you like best.
-Six of the options are well implemented, with their buttons on the remote, but four are buried in a sub-menu and somewhat harder to access.
+These are all excellent options; you’ll want to experiment with them to see what you like best.
+Six options are well implemented, with their buttons on the remote, but four are buried in a sub-menu and somewhat harder to access.

 Juno II Massage Chair black variant and its old school wired remote with a small LCD screen and buttons